euwbah/musescore-xen-tuner/README.md

 - `C4: 16/27 * 440` will set the written note C4 to sound at a 3-limit major 6th below A4=440
 - `C4: 440 * Math.pow(2, -17/22)` will set the written note C4 to sound at 17 steps of 22edo below A4=440.

+🟢 You can also not specify a frequency (e.g. `C4:`).
+This will only change the tuning note without changing the tuning, which is useful if you're making use of [just intonation ratios on notes](#2-fingerings-to-denote-ji-intervals) or want the [Display Cents/Steps](#8-display-steps--display-cents) plugins to use a different reference note as the root note (`1/1`, step 0).

 <details>
 <summary>
-🟠 <b>Advanced feature:</b> when you change the MIDI reference pitch, the plugin will preserve the mode of the [nominals](#nominals--equave), but you can override the starting note of the nominals by prefixing a `!`, e.g. `!C4: 263`.<br>
+🟠 <b>Advanced feature:</b> when you change the MIDI reference pitch, the plugin will preserve the mode of the <a href="#nominals--equave">nominals</a>, but you can override the starting note of the nominals by prefixing a `!`, e.g. `!C4: 263`.<br>
 </summary>

 > 🟡 **E.g.** Let's say [the tuning config declares](#simple-example) `A4: 440` and nominals according the "white keys" (A aeolian mode ABCDEFG).
 > If we change the reference pitch to `C4: 256`, it will still preserve the nominal's mode such that ABCDEFG will be LsLLsLL (W-H-W-W-H-W-W), preserving the 'white keys'
 >
-> However if we use `!C4: 256`, it will override the starting note of the nominals to C, and the nominals will be CDEFGABC (W-H-W-W-H-W-W), which means the written 'white keys' now sound like C minor.
+> However, if we use `!C4: 256`, it will override the starting note of the nominals to C, and the nominals will be CDEFGABC (W-H-W-W-H-W-W), which means the written 'white keys' now sound like C minor.
 >
 > This is rarely ever useful though, and only provided as an advanced feature for esoteric notation systems/notating changing alternate clefs.
 >